huybq26/Recipe-Mangager/README.md

 # Recipe-Mangager

 This app is still under development, which needs to be migrated from React Navigation 4 to React Navigation 5.
+Some functions may not work well.

 In order to run this app, you need to install Expo CLI and have Android Studio ready with an Emulator.
 Follow the guides below:

 Initializing node modules: